Motorcycle components: Chain lubrication

 Small budget motorcycles may have a totally enclosed drive chain, but this is rare on larger motorcycles, an exception being the Norton rotary bikes.
-To prevent rapid wear of the chain and sprockets, it is customary to apply a greasy chain-lube via an aerosol.
+To prevent rapid wear of the chain and sprockets, it is customary to apply an adhesive petroleum, graphite or silicon based composite chain-lube via an aerosol.
 Many riders also fit aftermarket chain-oilers to feed a regular supply of oil to the chain at the rear sprocket.
 These chain oilers vary in sophistication, but all add significantly to the life of the chain.
 The custom of lubing by immersing the chain in a tin of hot grease ceased in the early 1970s, once most chains had rubber "O'-rings.
 The original Suzuki RE5 of 1975 came with a rear chain oiler, but the 1976 model had a sealed chain, and its oiler was deleted as "unnecessary".

 A belt-drive is still subject to stretch but operates very quietly, cleanly, and efficiently.
 A toothed belt is frequently used.
 However, they are not as durable when subjected to high horsepower as a chain.
 You can not alter the length and change final drive ratios as easily as chains.
 They also can not wrap as closely around chains.
 And require larger pulleys compared to chain sprockets to get an effective final drive ratio.
 Replacing a drive belt typically requires removal of the swingarm, since belts cannot be split the way a chain with a master link can.

 A shaft-drive is usually completely enclosed; the visual cue is a tube extending from the rear of the transmission to a bell housing on the rear wheel.
 Inside the bell housing a bevel gear on the shaft mates with another on the wheel mount.
 This arrangement is superior in terms of noise and cleanliness and is virtually maintenance-free, with the exception of occasional fluid changes.
 They are the most durable and usually last the life of the motorcycle.
 However, the additional gear sets are a source of power loss and added weight.
 A shaft-equipped motorcycle may also be susceptible to shaft effect.

 Virtually all high-performance racing motorcycles use chain-drive because they are the most mechanically efficient transmitting power to the rear wheel.